5ylvino/code_exercise_shortlet/README.md

 ### Environment Configuration

-Create a `.env` file at the root of the project and configure the following environment variables `.env.local`, then filling the values of the env as specifie
+Create a `.env` file at the root of the project and configure the following environment variables after copying the template from `.env.local`  as specified

 ### Scripts